JuliaNLSolvers/LsqFit.jl/README.md

 `covar = estimate_covar(fit)`:

 * `fit`: result of curve_fit (a `LsqFitResult` type)
-* `covar`: parameter covariance matrix calculated from the jacobian of the model at the fit point, using the weights (if specified) as the inverse covariance of observations
+* `covar`: parameter covariance matrix calculated from the Jacobian of the model at the fit point, using the weights (if specified) as the inverse covariance of observations

-This returns the parameter covariance matrix evaluted at the best fit point.
+This returns the parameter covariance matrix evaluated at the best fit point.